yuuiko/AquaTouch/changelong.md

 ----
 **Bug Fixes**
-- Preview (Document) - Remove "Save and Go to next file" button in Edit tab
+- Preview (Document) - Remove "Save and Go to next file" button in the "Edit" tab for documents.
+(Supposed to be used for batch image editing)
-- Add Catalina-compatible QuickPlay buttons into safari widgets
+- Add Catalina-compatible QuickPlay buttons into safari widgets and various other fixes.